-- Through you: As we hear God's voice and follow his direction for our lives there are two things that are certain.
-We'll discover incredible rewards and we'll run into trouble.
+- Through you: If today's passage is any indication, as we hear God's voice and follow God's direction for our lives, there are two things that are certain: we'll discover incredible rewards; and we'll run into trouble.
 Pray for God's courage to fill you so that God can work greater works through you even in the face of hardship.
-Consider fasting from food for a meal a day or for a whole day once a week for the rest of the 40 Days.
-Fasting is a way to train us in depending on God for life rather than the comforts of food. - Through your six: In Paul and Barnabas' ministry the transition time from people coming to know Jesus to when they were given leadership was short, probably less than a year.
+If you haven't been doing so already, consider fasting from food for a meal a day or for a whole day once a week for the rest of the 40 Days.
+Fasting is a way to train us in depending on God for life rather than the comforts of food. - Through your six: In Paul and Barnabas' work, the transition time from people coming to know Jesus to when they are given leadership is short, probably less than a year.
+Who knows?
 Some of your six may be leading others towards Jesus in a year.
-Pray in faith for God to bless this work in their lives. - Through our church: What we are learning from Acts is that the Cambridge Vineyard is really a multitude of smaller churches networked together.
-Our small groups more closely resemble the early church movement's structure.
-Because of persecution Paul and Barnabas had to quickly turn over leadership to young new converts.
-This turned out to be one of the best leadership development tools ever.
+Pray in faith for God to bless this work in their lives. - Through our church: Because of the nature of their mission and because of the opposition they faced, Paul and Barnabas quickly turn over leadership to relatively new members of their community and relatively recent followers of Jesus.
+This turns out to be one of the best leadership development tools ever.
+In our church, small groups are a great place for a similar quick turnaround in taking on leadership.
 If you are not in a small group, seriously consider joining one.
 If you are in a small group, ask your small group leader how you can help lead.
 If you are a small group leader, ask God to help you raise up new leaders.